cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/geometry-and-geography-data-type-and-functions/ogc-methods-on-geometry-and-geography-instances.md

 ## **STPointFromText (Geometry)**&#x20;

 {% hint style="warning" %}
-Only available in SQLServer implementations.
+Only available in SQL Server implementations.
 {% endhint %}

 Augmented with any `Z` (elevation) and `M` (measure) values carried by the instance, `STPointFromText()` returns a geometry instance from an Open Geospatial Consortium (OGC) Well-Known Text (WKT) representation.